Brian-Magnuson/nico/docs/design/control_flow.md

     - For example, if the function's yield value is named `$retval` and other yield values are named `$yieldval`, a yield statement in a function must be able to determine which name use when setting the yield value.
   - Keep track of the function's yield value separately
     - This is probably the easier option to implement.
+- A loop's yield value is also special because it can be set within nested blocks (with `break`).
+The same design choices as above apply.
 - A loop's merge and continue blocks must be tracked together; else, we cannot use `break` or `continue`.
 - `break` and `continue`, much like `return`, must also create unreachable blocks.
 - A conditional's then, else, and merge blocks do not need to be tracked together because none of the non-declaring control statements result in a jump to one of these blocks.